vmcggh18/bits_tracker/README.md

 ### Existing Features

 - Feature 1 - An accounts app allowing users to either sign in or register to use the application.
-  Users and permissions are discussed further in the documentattion.
+  Users and permissions are discussed further in the documentation.
 - Feature 2 - An home app allowing all users even non-authenticated users to get a flavour of what goes on.
 There is a home (landing page), an about page, an activities page and the docs page.
 Non-authenticated       users will see slightly different items on the home and docs pages.
 - Feature 3 - A blog app allowing authorised users to post a blog or comment on a blogs.
 - Feature 4 - A cart app which allows users to upvote the various features and retains the items until         either payment is made or the user is logged out.
 It uses a context to ensure contents are available on all   pages.